General Information About Adrenocortical Carcinoma

 Anything that increases your risk of getting a disease is called a risk factor.
 Having a risk factor does not mean that you will get cancer; not having risk factors doesn’t mean that you will not get cancer.
 Talk with your doctor if you think you may be at risk.

 Risk factors for adrenocortical carcinoma include having the following hereditary diseases:

-These and other symptoms may be caused by adrenocortical carcinoma:
+These and other signs and symptoms may be caused by adrenocortical carcinoma:

 - A lump in the abdomen.